kouichi-c-nakamura/ijmshow/README.md

 3. No matter what data type the original MATLAB array is, it is shown in ImageJ as `int32` data type.
 Conversion of the datatype to bytes (`uint8`) or short ( `uint16`) in ImageJ can involve scaling of numeric values, resulting in unexpected changes of pixel values, unless carefully avoided.

 `ijmshow` is a wrapper of  `net.imagej.matlab.ImageJMATLABCommands.show()` (or `IJM.show()`) and offers solutions to the above issues.
 Until someone can fix the `IJM.show()` properly some day, `ijmshow` will be useful for interaction between MATLAB and ImageJ.

+1. X and Y axes can be corrected (eg, using `YXCZT` by default) or left as default behaviour (eg. `XYCZT`)
+2. The`dimorder` input argument can specify the dimensions for channels (C), slices (Z), and frames (T) (by default `YXCZT`)
+3. Numeric values of pixel data are maintained while the image type is converted to 16 bit or 8 bit depending on the data type of the original MATLAB array.
+4. You can access `IJM` in the base Workspace from within a MATLAN function.
+You can open a MATLAB array in a function with ImageJ.